shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <p>
     GLP-1 receptor agonists mimic a natural hormone that slows stomach emptying.
     This is one of the main ways these medicines reduce appetite and support weight loss.
-    Howeverm because food stays in the stomach for longer, symptoms such as nausea, bloating, and fullness can occur, especially early in treatment or after dose increases.
+    However, because food stays in the stomach for longer, symptoms such as nausea, bloating, and fullness can occur, especially early in treatment or after dose increases.
   </p>